Share

 everywhere along our travels.

-From Thailand to Mexico, from
+Thailand to

-Guatemala to Ecuador, people known as economic refugees are looking for
+Vietnam, people known as economic refugees are looking for

 a better lifestyle, lower cost of living and fewer regulations than what